-Understanding Your Child’s Toileting Behaviors: Overactive vs. Underactive Bladder
+Understanding Your Child's Toileting Behaviors with Pediatric Pelvic Floor Therapy: Overactive vs. Underactive Bladder

 As a parent, it’s common to notice when your child is struggling with bathroom habits.
 This can look different for everyone – whether it’s frequent accidents, rushing to the toilet, or rarely going at all!
-While potty training challenges are common, persistent issues may point to an underlying bladder dysfunction that requires attention.
-Two of the most common bladder patterns seen in pediatric urology are overactive bladder and underactive bladder.
+While potty training challenges are common, persistent issues may point towards underlying bladder dysfunction that requires attention.
+Two of the most common bladder patterns seen in young children include overactive bladder and underactive bladder.
 Understanding the difference between the two plays a key role in getting the right treatment and support.

 Overactive Bladder